-Year Internal Gov ernance Issue How Issue Arose Remedial Action Update and Timescales 2021/22 Pensions Pension Board for the Firefighters' Pension Scheme Under the Public Services Pensions Act (Northern Ireland) 2014), all public sector pension schemes are required to establish a Pension Board.
+Year Internal Governa ance Issue How Issue Arose Remedial Action Update and Timescales 2021-22 Pensions Pe ension Board for e Firefighters' ension Scheme Under the Public Services Pensions Act (Northern Ireland) 2014), all public sector pension schemes are required to establish a Pension Board.
 This requirement is specifically written into the Part 2 of the Firefighters' Pension Scheme Regulations (Northern Ireland) 2015.
 The NIFRS Board established a Pension Board in April 2015.
 In the absence of a Pension Board Chair, the Chair's role was rotated amongst members until its most recent meeting in March 2019 where the pending retirements of 2 of its members was noted and the inability to be quorate going forward.
 Meetings have since been placed on hold.
 In 2021, the NIFRS Board agreed to appoint a new Pension Board and recruit an Independent Chair however to date NIFRS has been unable to attract a suitable candidate.
 The inability to meet legislative requirements has resulted in limited audit assurance for the pension governance arrangements.
-NIFRS will continue to pursue the recruitment of an Independent Chair of the Pension Board and following the appointment, the new Pension Board will be established.
-Timescales for Resolution & Closure 31 March 2023
+NIFRS have recruited an Independent Chair for the Pension Board.
+First meeting of the Pensions Board took place in Quarter 4 2022-23.
+Closed - 31 March 2023 NIFRS now compliant with the Public Services Pensions Act (Northern Ireland) 2014 and Part 2 of the Firefighters' Pension Scheme Regulations (Northern Ireland) 2015.